CMHWorks/AuditFLIX.info/index.md

 #### Full Screen Settings Option
 This settings option allows the user to control viewing the AuditFLIX Dashboard in Full Screen.
-•	Selecting **OK* will displays the dashboard in Full Screen Mode
+1. Selecting **OK** will display the dashboard in Full Screen Mode
-•	Selecting **Close** will displays the dashboard in your browsers default orientation
+2. Selecting **Close** will display the dashboard in your browser's default orientation

 #### Page Timing Settings Option
 This settings option allows a user to control the speed of the page cycling for the Open Issues grid list.
 The Dashboard automatically cycles through pages if there are more than 10 open issues.
 A user can select the frequency based on their preference.